-Auditing fixed assets are extremely important to ensure that accounting of assets and depreciation follows management’s objective along with integrated real-time asset register to conduct audits on a regular basis.
+Auditing fixed assets are extremely important to ensure that accounting of assets and depreciation follows management's objective along with an integrated real-time asset register to conduct audits on a regular basis.

 The best method for each organization depends on the factors of the available personnel and resources.